 I found the IO-6 more effective for use on the train, or at home when I needed a little quiet while working.
 In my home office, the ANC combined with the IO-6’s masterful sound provided some well-needed sanctuary, especially since my other-half is home now, holding numerous conference calls in the next room.
 (Thanks, coronavirus!)
 I think these are the ultimate work from home headphones.

 I should also mention that I didn’t find the “transparency” mode to be as effective as it is on other models.
 It didn’t bring in as much outside noise as I would have liked.
 Again, when I was on my flight, I put it on to hear the flight attendants give instructions.
 When I did, I had to strain to make out what they were saying.
 I didn’t have that issue when using a similar feature on my Bowers & Wilkins PX.

 Conclusion: To be honest, I consider the DALI IO-6 more of an audiophile wireless headphone like the non-ANC Beyerdynamic Amiron Wireless Copper or the Hifiman Ananda-BT than it is a jetsetting noise-cancellation headphone.
 It has all the audiophile chops of the Beyerdynamic headphone: detail, soundstage, imaging, but with decent active noise canceling as the cherry on top.
 These are the first ANC headphones I’ve found myself doing critical listening with.

 If you work from home, and you’re looking for a good pair of wireless headphones with ANC, I would give these a try.
-(They will actually work great in the office as well!)
+(They’ll work great in the office as well!)
 They are comfortable enough to wear all day, shut out distracting noise in your environment, and they are one of the best sounding wireless headphones out there.
 The only issue you may have is forgetting about your work and losing yourself in the music.